Unique Outdoor Destinations for Families

 Davis Nature Pavilion

 Hands-on learning stations make this a must-do when you visit Fenner Nature Center.

 Turtles, a bunny, snakes, and other wildlife can be observed inside along with exhibits and public events.

 Fenner’s 4 miles of trails and 7 different routes have multiple fun stops along the way.

 Some stops include the butterfly garden, barn, playscape, and observation decks over several ponds.

 Churn the apple butter in the fall, tap a tree for maple syrup in the spring, and give back to the earth during their Earth Day Extravaganza.

 Their 60 years of experience is stunning and kids continue to have a blast learning and exploring.

 Nestled on Lansing’s southwest side is the awesomeness that is Woldumar Nature Center!

-A fun fact about Woldumar is that they are privately owned and relies on donations and supporters as a non-profit 501c3.
+A fun fact about Woldumar is that it is privately owned and relies on donations and supporters as a non-profit 501(c)3.
 Why is this so cool?
 The volunteer opportunities are great for kids, and their programs and events are community-minded.